fokosun/Checkpoint1/README.md

 ## Classes
 - Data: The main dictionary, a static associative array that contains urban words
-- Dictionary: CRUD operations and Ranking.
+- Dictionary: CRUD implememntaions and Ranking.
-- Rank: Returns a word count in descending order of words used in sample sentences within the dictionary

 ## Testing
  Phpunit 5.0* was used for testing the classes.